- Some studies suggest morning workouts can boost metabolism and enhance fat burning, but evidence is not conclusive.

 What is a Morning Workout?

-A morning workout is exercising between 5 AM and 10 AM.
+For this article, a morning workout means exercising between 5 AM and 10 AM.
 Early-bird exercisers claim this timing jump-starts their day and enhances focus.
-A 2019 study published in the Journal of Physiology found that exercising in the morning could shift your body clock earlier, making you more alert and ready for the day.
+A small 2019 study published in the Journal of Physiology found that exercising in the morning could shift the body clock earlier in a small group of healthy men, though the findings may not apply to everyone and more research is needed before generalizing.
+That shift may make some people feel more alert and ready for the day.

 What is an Evening Workout?